LoyolaChicagoCS/gradhandbook/source/regulations.rst

 few months before classes are scheduled to begin.
 We also maintain a long- term schedule.

+..
+FIX
-In order to register for graduate courses you must first consult with the Graduate Program Director.
+    In order to register for graduate courses newly admitted students must first consult with the
+    Graduate Program Director.

     Once your selections are approved, they will be entered into the system by the Graduate Program Secretary, completing the registration process.
 It is your responsibility to check LOCUS to verify your registration each semester.

-Students must maintain continual registration throughout their years in the program or risk having to apply for reinstatement and pay both a penalty and back fees.
+Students must maintain continual registration throughout their years in the program unless they explicitly apply for and are approved for a leave of absence.

+..
+FIX ?? phd only?
+    or risk having to apply for
+    reinstatement and pay both a penalty and back fees.

 After registration opens you can register yourself through LOCUS for most courses with just your student ID number.
-New students should get course advising first from the department, and all others are welcomed to get advising.
+*New students should get course advising first from the department*, and all others are welcomed to get advising.
 You cannot register yourself for Comp 490 or 499 as both require permission of the GPD or instructor of record.
 See the sections below concerning independent study and internships.
 Other courses that can